FAQs about therapy on the Sunshine Coast

-An individual 50-minute consultation costs $246, which is well below the recommended rate set by the APS.
-If you are a current client and have a referral letter and a Mental Health Care Plan, you can access Medicare rebates for individual counselling.
+An individual 50-minute consultation costs $260, which is below the recommended rate set by the APS.
+If you have a referral letter and a Mental Health Care Plan, you can access Medicare rebates for individual counselling.

 How much is the Medicare rebate?